 As nowadays people often search for goods via mobile devices and on the go, silly spelling mistakes are commonplace.

 However, they shouldn’t affect the correctness of search results.
 In Magento Elasticsearch, this feature is unavailable, but we’ve got this covered.
-With our Magento 2 Elastic Search enabled, ‘automobiel’, ‘shitr’, and other typos will be autocorrected to draw quality results.
+With Amasty Magento 2 Elastic Search enabled, ‘automobiel’, ‘shitr’, and other typos will be autocorrected to draw quality results.

 Here’s how it works on the frontend: